rweyrauch/AoSSimulator/README.md

 # AoSManoAMano
 AosManoAMano simple Warhammer Age of Sigmar&trade; battle simulator.
-The application permits two units to conduct a simulator Age of Sigmar battle.
+The application permits two units to conduct a simulated Age of Sigmar battle.
 These units are called Player 1 or Red and Player 2 or Blue.
 The battle is conducted following the Age of Sigmar 2.0 core rules.
 The battle starts with an initiative roll for first turn and then progresses through a multiturn simulation of an Age of Sigmar battle.
 The application aims to simulate each phase of the game; Hero, Movement, Shooting, Charge, Combat and Battleshock.
+The default simulation is a 5 round battle.

 ## Why Bother?
 This simulation attempts to answer questions like are 10 Liberators better than 10 Sequitors and by how much?
 The simulations can run thousands of times to collect a set of statistics on battle results.
 These statistics can then be used to determine the strength or weaknesses of various matchups.
-Experiments can be done quickly with various weapon configurations to find the strongest setups for a particular enemy unit.
+Experiments can be done quickly with various weapon configurations to find the strongest setups to combat a particular enemy unit.

 ## What Works?